 Ghostery is very good at what it does, but its powers are limited to web browsing: it doesn't protect other kinds of connection and it doesn't encrypt your traffic to prevent others from intercepting it.
 For that you'll need a VPN (Virtual Private Network), and there are plenty of options ranging from simple and free to paid-for products that come with enterprise-level security.

-One of the most popular free options is Hotspot Shield Free (Windows, Mac, iOS and Android), which offers unlimited use in exchange for advertising.
+One of the most popular free VPN options is Hotspot Shield Free (Windows, Mac, iOS and Android), which offers unlimited use in exchange for advertising.
 If the ads annoy you can get and annual subscription to the ad-free Elite version.
 VPNs are particularly popular with business users who don't want their top-secret plans falling into the wrong hands.

 A VPN is probably more than adequate to protect most people's privacy, but if you're wanted by the NSA, like whistleblower Edward Snowden, then you might want to go for his preferred operating system, Tails.
 The acronym stands for The Amnesiac Incognito Live System, and it's designed to facilitate perfectly private online browsing.
 It runs from a USB drive, DVD or SD card and won't leave any traces online or on your computer unless you explicitly tell it to.